Diosdado Macapagal: Post-presidency and death (1965–1997)

 Grave of Diosdado Macapagal at the Libingan ng mga Bayani.

 Macapagal announced his retirement from politics following his 1965 loss to Marcos.
 In 1971, he was elected president of the constitutional convention that drafted what became the 1973 Constitution.
 The manner in which the charter was ratified and later modified led him to later question its legitimacy.
 In 1979, he formed the National Union for Liberation as a political party to oppose the Marcos regime.

 Following the restoration of democracy in 1986, Macapagal took on the role of elder statesman, and was a member of the Philippine Council of State.
 He also served as honorary chairman of the National Centennial Commission, and chairman of the board of CAP Life, among others.

 In his retirement, Macapagal devoted much of his time to reading and writing.
 He published his presidential memoir, authored several books about government and economics, and wrote a weekly column for the Manila Bulletin newspaper.

 Diosdado Macapagal died of heart failure, pneumonia and renal complications at the Makati Medical Center on April 21, 1997.
 He was accorded a state funeral and was interred at the Libingan ng mga Bayani on April 27, 1997.

 Personal life

 First marriage

 In 1938, Macapagal married Purita de la Rosa.
 They had two children, Cielo Macapagal-Salgado (who would later become vice governor of Pampanga) and Arturo Macapagal.
 Purita died in 1943.
-Jose Eduardo Diosdado Salgado Llanes, is the eldest great grandson of Macapagal.
+His first grandchild, Ria Macapagal-Salgado, was born in 1961 to Cielo and Gene Salgado.